Opinion: Who are the real winners in the NFL?

 Pro football is a violent enterprise.
 But offering players cash bounties to injure other players is still against the rules.

-Sean Payton was the first head coach in decades to be suspended.
-It cost him nearly eight million dollars in salary.
+Payton was the first head coach in decades to be suspended.
+It cost him nearly $8 million in salary.
 He helped coach his son's sixth-grade team during his year off, served his suspension, and returned to the game at which he excels.

-NFL Commissioner Roger Goodell told a press conference this week that injuries in the NFL have been down six percent this year.
+NFL Commissioner Roger Goodell told a press conference this week that injuries in the NFL have been down 6% this year.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.